We are involved in consultations on the development of Nationally Significant Infrastructure Projects (NSIPs) that affect our waterways.

 As part of the NSIP process, local authorities need to produce a Local Impact Report, which the Secretary of State must have regard to when deciding whether to make a DCO.
 Local authorities don't need to carry out community consultation when preparing their local impact report.
 If you’re a local authority preparing your report and you need to clarify local data you hold in relation to our waterways please contact us.

 The Planning Inspectorate website on National Infrastructure Planning gives details of the National Policy Statements used to guide decision making on NSIPs.
 They contain some general policies for assessing likely impacts.
 There are a number of topics that are likely to relate to our interests.

 An Act of Parliament can be made for certain works of national importance.
 Examples include the Channel Tunnel Acts passed in the 1970s and 1980s and the Crossrail Act to build a new east to west rail link through central London passed in 2008.

 If you’re a promoter of a parliamentary bill we actively encourage you to contact us early to ensure that our assets and interests are protected and that any impacts are mitigated.

 The building of High Speed Two (HS2) requires an act of parliament for each phase.
 Phase 1 gained its act of parliament in February 2017.
 Before permission was granted the phase 1 route was modified after representations from us and the Inland Waterways Association.
-All phases of the HS2 project affect our network.
-Find out more here.
+All phases of the HS2 project affect our waterway network.